Hornbill-Docs/data-imports-guide/data-imports-guide/assets/configuration.md

 #### AssetTypeFieldMapping

-Maps data in to the type-specific Asset record, so the same rules as AssetGenericFieldMapping, above.
+Maps data in to the type-specific Asset record, so the same rules as AssetGenericFieldMapping.
 For the computer asset class:

 `"h_last_logged_on_user":"{{.UserName}}"` - when a valid Hornbill User ID (for a Full or Basic User) is passed to this field, the user is verified on your Hornbill instance, and the tool will complete the `h_last_logged_on_user` column with an appropriate URN value for the user.